 - This position requires frequent travel in different provinces and territories, including periodic multi-day, overnight trips.

-If you are interested in this position, please submit your resume and cover letter in one PDF document, using the naming convention “FirstName LastName – Coordinator” and address it to the manager, HR and Office Administration at [email protected] by the end of Thursday, November 27, 2025.
+If you are interested in this position, please submit your resume and cover letter in one PDF document, using the naming convention “FirstName LastName – Competition 2026-002” at [email protected] by the end of Monday, February 2, 2026.

 The pCPA is an equal-opportunity employer.
 In accordance with the Accessible Canada Act, 2019, and all applicable provincial accessibility standards, the pCPA will provide accommodation for applicants with disabilities upon request throughout the recruitment, selection, and/or assessment process.